toshiro-en-miyamoto/cpp/gcc/BUILD_GCC.md

 % make -j5
 ```

-Giving the `j5` option to `make` to use five threads to build GCC.
+Giving the `-j5` option to `make` to use five threads to build GCC.
 For [Raspberry Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/specifications/), it should be five because its CPU is Broadcom BCM2711, Quad core Cortex-A72 (ARM v8) 64-bit SoC.

+If your hard drive is slow, don't use `-jN`, otherwise `lock-and-run.sh` of GCC causes many file-locks, resulting in longer time to finish a build.

 > [Building GCC, OS Dev org](https://wiki.osdev.org/Building_GCC): As the build can take a long time, it is recommended to make use of make's `-jN` option.
 This will allow make to use multiple threads to compile the programs, which will speed up things a LOT.
 Substitute `N` with a number; a good guideline is the number of core you CPU has, plus one.

+With Raspberry Pi 4B, 8GB RAM, 32 GB memory disk:
+- Started: 10:02
+- End: 23:43
+- Elapsed: 13 hours 41 minutes

 ### Building a native compiler